Saturday, January 28, 2017

 Emg 85 / 707: This pickup is born as a neck companion (in the Emg Zakk Wylde set) of the Emg 81, but I actually prefer it in the bridge position (and the 707 is basically a 7 strings version of the 85): it has less bass frequencies of the 81, a little less output and less highs, the tone is more mid range oriented and probably it is the active pickup with the most "mix ready" tone, in my opinion.
 The sound is clear, the mids are very pleasant and it is very aggressive when needed, but without providing useless highs and lows.
 An example of this pickup can be heard in many Fear Factory songs.

-Emg 57: this active bridge pickup is part (together with the 66) of the new James Hetfield set, and it basically takes the old Emg81 and gives it a more vintage twist, resulting in a much more "usable" tone, with a little less output and a much more prominent and euphonic mid range.
+Emg 57: this active bridge pickup is part (together with the 66) of a new set with alnico magnets (instead of ceramic ones), and it basically takes the old Emg81 and gives it a more vintage twist, resulting in a much more "usable" tone, with a little less output and a much more prominent and euphonic mid range.
 The result is a pickup that beats the predecessor in every possible way, and that is a good candidate as the best active pickup in the market today.

 Seymour Duncan '59: quite possibly the best passive neck pickup I have ever tried, practically a must have.
 The sound is very dynamic, it responds beautifully to the touch, and it is amazing also when using a high gain amp and lowering the guitar volume until it gets clean: you obtain a warm, slighly overdriven tone that is creamy and a real delight to play.
 Great when used in conjuction with its bridge best counterpart, the Seymour Duncan JB, an amazing hard rock pickup, this pickup is great also for playing solos.

-Seymour Duncan Blackout: An evolution of the already cited Emg 707 created by Dino Cazares of Fear Factory, but this time produced by Seymour Duncan.
+Seymour Duncan Blackout: An evolution of the already cited Emg 707 created by Dino Cazares of Fear Factory, but this time with Ceramic magnet and produced by Seymour Duncan.
 There are several versions of this active bridge pickup: the original one is designed by Dino Cazares, another one is tweaked by the guitarist of Slipknot and it is called Blackout Metal, and a third one is signed by Jeff Loomis.
 The version that I suggest is the original one, AHB1, which is a little less extreme than the other two.
-The sound is similar to the Emg 707, but with more bass content and slighly more output.
+The sound is similar to the Emg 707, but with more gritty, defined highs and slighly more output.
 This is the pickup that I am using in the bridge of my main guitar from several years now.

 DiMarzio D-Sonic: A passive bridge pickup with a very strong low mid range and a lot of bite, used often in hard rock and nu-metal.
 It has the particolarity that one of the two coils is not divided in poles, it is one single magnetic strip that gives the pickup specific tonal qualities (the producer claims that this way the sound is brighter and more defined).
 It can be heard for example in the song Don't Stay by Linkin Park.